Understanding Chain-of-Thought in LLMs through Information Theory: Introduction

 This paper introduces a new formal framework for analyzing CoT in LLMs.
 We provide a rigorous method grounded in information theory, to evaluate the quality of each step in a model's reasoning process, thus offering insights beyond simple accuracy metrics to identify areas for improvement.

 Previous work in this area has proposed ``\textit{Process Supervision}'' \citep{lightman2023lets}, which requires expensive, human-annotated step-by-step data.
 While effective, this approach is often impractical due to the high cost and effort of creating large-scale annotated datasets.
 In turn, alternative methods have recently been proposed, such as outcome reward modelling \citep{havrilla2024glore} or the Math-Shepherd \citep{wang2024mathshepherdverifyreinforcellms}.
-Both these approaches avoid reliance on annotated step-wise CoT data by instead modelling the correctness of each step based on the correctness of final outputs.
-However, as we demonstrate in this paper, these methods can be unsound for detecting incorrect reasoning steps and can thus lead to a high false-positive rate in certain scenarios.
+Both these approaches avoid reliance on costly annotated step-wise CoT data by instead modelling the correctness of each step based on the correctness of final outputs.
+However, as we show later, these methods can be unsound for detecting incorrect reasoning steps and can thus lead to a high false-positive rate in certain scenarios.

-To address these shortcomings, we employ an information-theoretic approach, grounded in the following key insight: \textit{Each correct step in a reasoning process should provide valuable and relevant information that aids in predicting the final correct outcome}.
-Building on this insight, we develop a framework to quantify the ``\textit{information gain}'' after each sub-task in the reasoning process, without the need for step-by-step annotations.
-This enables us to detect sub-tasks that fail to contribute meaningful information toward the correct solution, signalling potential errors or irrelevant steps in the model’s reasoning.
-In addition, we also introduce a practical algorithm to assess LLM performance across various sub-tasks within a Chain-of-Thought (CoT) reasoning process.